jmeier/geotechnical-simulations-with-moose/README.md

 > Some parts already have text, others exist as bullet
 > points and the rest are just placeholders.

-The open-source, parallel finite element framework Moose ([mooseframework.inl.gov](https://mooseframework.inl.gov)) can also be used to perform geotechnical simulations.
-This document aims to collect options and techniques that are suitable for creating such geotechnical simulations with Moose.
+By enabling massively parallel multiphysics simulation the open-source, finite element framework Moose ([mooseframework.inl.gov](https://mooseframework.inl.gov)) can also be used for geotechnical design practice.
+This document aims to collect information and techniques that are suitable for creating such geotechnical simulations with Moose.
 Main focus are quasi-static simulations.

 This whitepaper ([PDF](geotechnical-simulations-with-moose.pdf))
 collects information and code for geotechnical simulations with